 35-year term life insurance offers an extensive coverage period at affordable rates compared to permanent insurance.
 Rest assured that your loved ones will be financially taken care of in the event of the unexpected, providing you with peace of mind.

-When shopping for coverage, be sure to compare policy options and premiums from at least 3 top Canadian insurers.
+When shopping for coverage, be sure to compare policy options and premiums from top Canadian insurers.
 Work with an independent broker or advisor to select the right policy, coverage amount and features for your specific needs and budget.

 What health conditions can disqualify you from 35-year term life insurance?